sophia-stewart/my_ds_notes/til.md

 09-28-21: I learned how to use temporary tables and CASE statements.

 09-29-21: I learned how to combine temporary tables and CASE statements to get the query results I needed.

+09-30-21: I learned how to create a jupyter notebook.